 What to Do and Where to Go

 Living in Rio is an entertainment in itself, but if that isn’t enough, there is no shortage of things to do.

 The body beautiful is taken very seriously.
 There are gyms and sports facilities everywhere, for both adults and children.
 Walking, running and cycling is popular, around the Lagoa in the zona sul and along all the beaches.
 A never-ending love affair with the beach lies at the heart of being a carioca.
 As long as the sun is hot, the sky is blue and the beer is cold, life is worth living.
-If that isn’t enough, there is surfing and kite-surfing and some opportunities for sailing.
+If that isn’t enough, there is surfing, windsurfing, kite-surfing and some opportunities for sailing.
 The Tijuca Forest offers walking and hiking trails.
 For the stout-hearted, there is hang-gliding and paragliding from some of Rio’s landmark peaks.